-Besides the human and financial cost of the campaign, it also tore at the moral fabric of Chinese society.
-As the words Truthfulness, Compassion, and Tolerance became taboo, upholding these values became difficult and dangerous-Falun Gong practitioner or not-amidst a ferocious atmosphere of lies, torture, and discrimination.
+the moral fabric of Chinese society.
+As the words Truthfulness, Compassion, and Tolerance became taboo, upholding these values became difficult and dangerous-Falun Gong practitioner or notamidst a ferocious atmosphere of lies, torture, and discrimination.

 Officials who actively participated in the torture and killing of Falun Gong adherents were promoted.
 Family members were forced to turn against each other.
 Members of the public were offered cash rewards for turning in their neighbors.